home-assistant/home-assistant.io/source/_integrations/webostv.markdown

 ### Switching source with automation

-Imagine you want to switch your LG TV directly to a certain source after the start.
-Below is a simple automation example that would start `YouTube` after the TV is switch on.
+Imagine you want your LG TV to automatically switch to a specific source when it turns on.
+Below is a simple automation example that launches `YouTube` after the TV is switched on.
 It leverages `select_source` action from the [Media player](/integrations/media_player/) integration to launch a specific app installed on your LG TV.
 To find available sources for your TV